julelang/manual/src/std/time.md

 ```jule
 fn AppendText(*self, mut b: []byte)!: []byte
 ```
 Implements the custom text encoder method which is appends to b\.
 The time is formatted in RFC 3339 format with sub\-second precision\.
-If the timestamp cannot be represented as valid RFC 3339 \(e\.g\., the year is out of range\), then throws exception with the ParseError\.InvalidRange\.
+If the timestamp cannot be represented as valid RFC 3339 \(e\.g\., the year is out of range\), then throws error with the ParseError\.InvalidRange\.

 ### EncodeText
 ```jule